 Of more interest to the visitor is the old part of town which spreads down the mountainside on the other side of the road.
 Here the cobbled streets are narrow and well served by welcome drinking fountains.
 But Ojén used to be famous for something a little stronger than water.
 The production of the anise liqueur, aguardiente, which many Spaniards take each day with their morning coffee, once played a major part in the town's economy.
 Certainly worth a visit is the Wine Museum.

 Close by, in the Serrania de Ronda, is the Refugio de Juanar.
 Originally the private hunting lodge of the wealthy Larios family, and a favoured retreat of King Alfonso XIII, this former Parador is now a private hotel popular with tourists and hunters.
+General Charles de Gaulle stayed here for two weeks in June 1970 at the end of a Spanish tour to finish his memoirs, clearly inspired by the scenery and surround.
 For the Serrania is still very much a hunting reserve where ibex, wildcats and eagles abound.
 It is also a favourite with ramblers and hikers who come to relish the pure mountain air and climb to the peak of La Concha for the stunning views of Marbella and the coast 3000 feet below.
 Guy Hunter Watts describes the Los Cuchillos walk which also starts from the Refegio

-Ojén is not the most beautiful of the mountain villages, nor the most historic, but it is peaceful and pleasant and well worth a visit.
+Ojén is peaceful and pleasant and well worth a visit.
 A far cry from the harsh and bitter place its Arab founders described.

 For an insider's view of Ojen, read this article first published in Andalucia Magazine.

-Visit this beautiful town being considered by The Times magazine one of the 50 best cities to live.
-Old crafts tour in where you will visit first an old oil mill and the schnapps museum, besides wandering through its narrow streets embellished by pots and flowers.
-End up having "Churros"
+Visit this beautiful village considered by The Times magazine one of the 50 best places to live.
+Old crafts tour in where you will visit first an old oil mill and the brandy museum, besides wandering through its narrow streets embellished by pots and flowers.
+Complete the visti with typical "Churros".